misyltoad/d9vk/README.md

 ### Building DLLs

 #### The simple way
-Inside the DXVK directory, run:
+Inside the D9VK directory, run:
 ```
 ./package-release.sh master /your/target/directory --no-package
 ```

-This will create a folder `dxvk-master` in `/your/target/directory`, which contains both 32-bit and 64-bit versions of DXVK, which can be set up in the same way as the release versions as noted above.
+This will create a folder `dxvk-master` in `/your/target/directory`, which contains both 32-bit and 64-bit versions of D9VK and DXVK, which can be set up in the same way as the release versions as noted above.

 In order to preserve the build directories for development, pass `--dev-build` to the script.
 This option implies `--no-package`.
 After making changes to the source code, you can then do the following to rebuild DXVK:
 ```